MukulCode/BLACKJACK-game-/README.md

 # BLACKJACK-game-
 this is the basic version of black jack game with instructions on every step.
-Go for it code and play!!!
+Go for it code and play!!

 In this milestone project you will be creating a Complete BlackJack Card Game in Python.
 Black jack is a basic card game.